dnedrud1/chess/README.md

 Tests written in rspec are included in the "spec" directory.

-All saved game data in YAML formatt is stored in files in the "saves" directory.
+All saved game data in YAML format is stored in files in the "saves" directory.